 Non-economic damages compensate for losses that don’t have a specific dollar value attached:

-Pain and Suffering: Brain injuries cause physical pain from the injury itself, headaches, and other neurological symptoms.
-Virginia juries can award compensation for both past pain already experienced and future pain reasonably certain to occur.
+Pain and Suffering: Brain injuries cause physical pain from the injury itself, headaches, and other neurological symptoms, both past and future.

 Mental Anguish and Emotional Distress: The psychological impact of living with a brain injury—including depression, anxiety, frustration, and grief over lost abilities—constitutes compensable harm under Virginia law.

-Inconvenience: When brain injuries prevent victims from engaging in activities, hobbies, or experiences, Virginia law recognizes this loss as a compensable element of damages for both past and future inconvenience.
+Inconvenience: Virginia law recognizes inconvenience as a compensable element of damages for both past and future.

-Disfigurement and Physical Impairment: Visible scarring, physical limitations, and other permanent changes to the victim’s appearance or capabilities are separately compensable under Virginia law.
+Disfigurement and Physical Impairment: Visible scarring, physical limitations, and other permanent changes to the victim’s appearance or capabilities are separately compensable.

 Punitive Damages

 When a defendant’s conduct involves willful and wanton negligence or conscious disregard for the rights and safety of others, Virginia law allows juries to award punitive damages designed to punish the wrongdoer and deter similar conduct.
-In brain injury cases, punitive damages most commonly arise in drunk driving accidents, reckless truck driver conduct, or situations where defendants consciously disregarded known safety risks.
+Punitive damages most commonly arise in drunk driving accidents, reckless truck driver conduct, or situations where defendants consciously disregarded known safety risks.

 Virginia caps punitive damages at $350,000 pursuant to Va.
 Code § 8.10-38.1, regardless of the severity of the injury or the defendant’s wealth.